Wall Street tumbles as U.S. virus cases pass 85,000

 "We have still not fully understood the degree of the economic impact," warned Massud Ghaussy, senior analyst at Nasdaq IR Intelligence in New York.

-President Donald Trump is expected to promptly sign the stimulus package into law.

-The bill, along with unprecedented policy easing by the Federal Reserve, helped the S&P 500 .SPX surge 10.3% for the week, its best week since 2009.
-However, the U.S. stock market benchmark is still down about 25% from its February high.
+The bill, along with unprecedented policy easing by the Federal Reserve, helped the S&P 500 surge 10.2% for the week, its best week since 2009.
+But the U.S. stock market benchmark is still down about 25% from its February high.

 Macroeconomic indicators offered a glimpse of the economic devastation from the crisis as the lockdown of major cities upends the lives of millions of Americans.